Implementing Celery for Async Polling in DSR Pipelines

 class ComplianceTask(Task):

-"""Base task that logs compliance events on every retry."""
+"""Base task that emits a structured compliance event on every retry."""

 "task_id": task_id,